GrahamDumpleton-abandoned/mod_wsgi-docs/frequently-asked-questions/index.rst

 correctly if the WSGI application is forced to run within the first interpreter instance created by Python.

+Further information on these problems can be found in various sections of:

+* :doc:`../application-issues/index`

-Further information on these problems can be found in various sections of :doc:`ApplicationIssues`.
-The problems with the expat library are also gone into in more detail in :doc:`IssuesWithExpatLibrary`.
+The problems with the expat library are also gone into in more detail in:

+* :doc:`../installation-issues/expat-library`.

 **Q**: Why am I seeing the error message 'premature end of script headers' in the Apache error logs.